JDACS4C-IMPROVE/docs/_sources/content/candle_2.rst.txt

     download_filepath = get_file(
         gParameters['train_data'],
         gParameters['data_url'] + "/" + gParameters['train_data']
+        datadir = data_dir  # This puts the files in correct path cache_subdir = None  # This prevents get_file from creating another subdirectory
     )
     print('download_path: {}'.format(download_filepath))

-This code produces the folloing output.
+This code produces the following output.
 The first output, model_name and Params come from the call to finalize_parameters.
 The rest is print statements in the code above.

 .. code-block:: text